antmicro/renode-linux-runner-action/README.md

 - `image` - url of path to tar.xz archive with compiled embedded Linux image.
 If not specified, the action will use the default one.
 See releases for examples.
 - `python-packages` - python packages from pypi library or git repository that will be sideloaded into emulated Linux.
 - `repos` - git repositories that will be sideloaded into emulated Linux.
+- `network` - Turn on the Internet in the emulated Linux?
+Default: true

 ### Devices syntax